seamapi/balena-beaglebone/SEAM-README.md

 # Installing Images to the Target Device
 - The resulting image will reside at: `balena-beaglebone/build/tmp/deploy/images/beaglebone-green-wifi/resin-image-flasher-beaglebone-green-wifi-<timestamp>.rootfs.resinos-img.xz`
+## Setting Up an SD Card for Flashing
+- Preload apps onto the OS image.
+This can be skipped, but the container download once the device is booted will take a while.
+It's also undesirable for production.
+	- Decompress the OS image: `unxz resin-image-flasher-beaglebone-green-wifi-<timestamp>.rootfs.resinos-img.xz`.
+	- Run the preload command: `balena preload --app <balena-cloud-app-name> --commit <"current"|hash> resin-image-flasher-beaglebone-green-wifi-<timestamp>.rootfs.resinos-img`.
+The `--app` and `--commit` options can be skipped for an interactive preload.
-- Use Etcher or the Balena CLI to flash the device.
-CLI example: `sudo balena local flash <path-to-flasher-image>`
+- Use Etcher or the Balena CLI to flash the SD Card.
+	- CLI example: `sudo balena local flash <path-to-flasher-image>`
-- To make the device talk to your Balena Cloud account to install the `config.json` file associated with the Balena account / app and app on the `boot` partition of the SD card.
-The `config.json` file can be generated with the Balena CLI: `balena config generate --app <balena-cloud-app-name> --version <os-version>`.
+- To make the device talk to your Balena Cloud account you will need to create a `config.json` file associated with the Balena account / app.
+This file can be generated with the Balena CLI: `balena config generate --app <balena-cloud-app-name> --version <os-version>`.
 See [usage]([https://www.balena.io/docs/reference/balena-cli/#config-generate](https://www.balena.io/docs/reference/balena-cli/#config-generate)) for details.
+- Once the `config.json` has been created, one can write it to the newly flashed SD Card with: `sudo balena config inject <path-to>/config.json --type beaglebone-green-wifi`
+## Use the SD Card to Write the Internal Flash
+- Insert SD card
+- Hold down the "USER" button and power on
+- Wait for the LEDs to stop flashing (a few minutes)
+- Remove SD card
+- Reboot
+- If network is available, the device should appear in Balena Cloud within a few minutes.

 # Useful Tips for the Target Device
 ##### Editing OS Config Files to Persist on Reboot